 - A large variety of musical atmospheres and dancefloors

 Santos is located on the docks and in the district around Avenida 24 de Julho.
 Here you’ll find a variety of music to dance until the sun comes up.
 K Urban Beach is one of the leading nightspots right on the riverbank that comprises a bar, restaurant and a variety of dancefloors!

 - The picturesque quarter from the 1500s, home to many artists and writers

 - This area has a multitude of bars and Fado houses to dance all night long

 - People of all backgrounds spend their weekends bar-hopping the cobblestoned lanes

-Bairro Alto is one of Lisbon’s most vibrant nightlife quarters, where behind the colorful and graffiti ladened facades, you’ll find diverse crowds, quirky bars and Fado music creating a warm vibe on the streets.
-Check out Park, which is a popular rooftop bar with incredible views and DJ-driven soundtrack of jazz, soul, and funk!
+Bairro Alto is one of Lisbon’s most vibrant nightlife quarters, where behind the colourful and graffiti ladened facades, you’ll find diverse crowds, quirky bars and Fado music creating a warm vibe on the streets.
+Check out Park, which is a popular rooftop bar with incredible views and a DJ-driven soundtrack of jazz, soul, and funk!

 Lisbon is fast becoming a popular foodie destination.
 As the home of the Pastel de Nata, they are found all over the city and are completely worth the visit!

 Lisbon is also home to one of the world’s largest food markets, where you are able to try all sorts of Portuguese dishes and delicacies.
 Here’s our pick of the markets and restaurants to find the tastiest food choices in Lisbon: